Interested in improving your knowledge of Italian language and culture to advance your studies at both the high school and university levels?

 - Eveline Baseggio (FIT instructor, Former Metropolitan Museum Fellow): “Overview of Italian Art History” – July 24

-Over time, the summer course has produced a consortium of local high schools, which is bound to expand given the great benefits to both the HS and the university systems created by initiatives such as this course.
+Over time, the summer program has produced a consortium of local high schools, which is bound to expand given the great benefits to both the HS and the university systems created by initiatives such as this program.

 LIST OF PARTICIPATING HIGH SCHOOLS for the 2019 edition: